-

 Ziwox considering Moderate Bullish bias for this asset and we anticipate long-term price increases.

-Our Ziwox A, mid-term Fundamental Score for GBP is -1. and Fundamental Score for CHF is -1.
+Our Ziwox A, mid-term Fundamental Score for GBP is 2. and Fundamental Score for CHF is -1.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance